-Dumbarton Harbour: DHA entered into a Development Agreement with Cullross Limited to deliver 150 new build affordable homes for rent and a new DHA office.
-This project is due for completion by April 2021.
+Dumbarton Harbour: DHA took handover in 2021 of 150 new build affordable homes for rent and a new DHA office.
 This is the largest development undertaken by the Association and will deliver affordable quality housing in the Dumbarton area.

 Succoth, Arrochar: DHA took handover of 26 new build affordable homes for rent on land within the Association's ownership in Arrochar.
 The construction of this Phase 1 development was completed by TSL Contractors Ltd in October 2018 and a further phase of 12 units will follow subject to housing need analysis.
 The second phase is included in Argyll and Bute Council SHIP 20/21 - 24/25 for development in future years subject to HNAD.